jeromyanglim/anglim-grant-incremental-rsquared-2014/README.md

   OSX and Linux generally come with perl installed; Windows OS does not.
 * `config/global.dcf` lists required packages; `knitr` is also required to compile the rmd file, and `ProjectTemplate` is also required.
-The following commands should install the required R packages
+The following commands should install the required R packages:

     install.packages("ProjectTemplate")
     install.packages("knitr")